2 Slow community: Face to face

 Here is one way to think about it; a thought experiment, if you like.
 Imagine, to begin with, a pristine, natural place, on a coast, let us say, looking out to the horizon.
 Like many, even most, of these places, here too it is being opened to development.
 Land titles are created, land is sold, and houses begin to appear.
 Most of the buyers and occupants have come for the position of the place and its beautiful sea views.
 As houses begin to cover the ground, someone sets up a local store, although most of the shopping is still done in the nearest small town.
 More people come to stay.

-So our question — my question to you, as we talk together — is this: at what point do we feel it natural to call these people, in this place, a community?
+So our question — my question to you, as we talk together — is this: at what point do we feel it natural to call the people who now live here, in this place, a community?
 And why?
 What is the ordinary life, the ordinary experience, which is here attaching meaning to the word?

 The answer, I’m going to suggest, may be: when care appears.
 I’ll take up that challenge in the next chapter.